The Intelligence Layer

 The Case Study

-By 2023, AI had rapidly become table stakes in enterprise SaaS.
-Customers expected semantic understanding, instant answers, and intelligent assistance — but only if the results were accurate, explainable, and trustworthy.
+By 2023, AI was table stakes in enterprise SaaS — but only when it was accurate, explainable, and trustworthy.

 • Content discovery